 (See online Appendix S for information on the total economic impact and the opportunity cost of increasing taxes.)

-either have a small or no impact on employment, recent studies have found some well-designed credits have had positive impacts.
+The poor design and low value of Virginia's major business facility tax credit likely reduce its effectiveness.
+Though much of the research on job creation tax credits finds they either have a small or no impact on employment, recent studies have found some welldesigned credits have had positive impacts.
 For example, one study found that a discretionary selection process favoring firms that are actively considering sites outside of the state (competitive projects) made California's credit successful at influencing business decisions.
 A larger body of research on incentives generally, including job creation tax credits, indicates incentive design has important implications for incentive success.
 These studies indicate that influential incentives typically are larger and targeted to companies that are considering multiple locations (competitive projects), have a financing gap, or are capital intensive.
 (See Appendix T [online only] for more detail on the research.)